 She attended the University of Georgia Honors Program for college, followed by medical school at Tulane University in New Orleans.
 After graduating from medical school, she completed her internship at California Pacific Medical Center in San Francisco.
 This was followed by her residency in Physical Medicine & Rehabilitation at the University of Alabama at Birmingham (UAB), where she provided coverage for UAB Men’s and Women’s Basketball, UAB Baseball, and the annual NCAA Basketball tournament.
 In addition, Dr. Henderson serves on the Junior Board with the Lakeshore Foundation, an organization dedicated to enabling people with physical disability to lead healthy, active lives through physical activity and sports.

 Dr. Henderson feels right at home in Birmingham.
 Here, she met her husband, Spence, and their dog, Zoe.
-Dr. Henderson and her husband appreciate spending time on the water with their families in Guntersville and Savannah.
+Dr. Henderson and her husband have a young son, and appreciate spending time on the water with their families in Guntersville and Savannah.
 They enjoy hiking, yoga and cycling.
 When they are not exercising, they enjoy live music and traveling.
 They are grateful for their close friends, family and strong community.

 Dr. Henderson cares about being active and helping her patients do the same, whether starting from the locker room or the living room.
 She is thankful for the opportunity to work with a diverse group of patients and with physician colleagues who are leaders in academics, research and community service.